rolldown/rolldown/web/docs/contrib-guide/testing.md

 Rolldown will bundle the input into `/dist`, and using the same `node` instance to execute every entry file in `/dist` orderly.
 If `_test.mjs` is found in test case folder, it will be executed after all entry points are executed.

+#### Snapshot testing

+Rolldown uses [insta](https://insta.rs/docs/cli/) for rust snapshot testing.
+You could use

+- `cargo insta review` to review the new snapshot one by one.
+- `cargo insta accept` to accept all new snapshots at once.

 ## Node.js Tests

 :::tip